To graph a quadratic function, it is helpful to know the overall shape (parabola) and a few key points.

 Note that a function such as or will generate a parabola that turns downwards rather than upwards.

 Note that if it is not possible to factor a quadratic expression, we must use a different technique for graphing.
 If there are -intercepts we can find them using the quadratic formula.
 If there are no -intercepts, then we are left with just the vertex, the -intercept and the symmetry of the -intercept.
 Since we can’t ‘add the roots then divide by two’ to get the -coordinate of the vertex, we need a different technique.
-Completing the square is one technique that can be used, discussed here.
+Several techniques to find the vertex are discussed on the page Find the Vertex, which the last page of this unit.